Interpersonal Psychotherapy Course (IPT)

 Training Provider: IPTUK

-This course is free for professionals in the Yorkshire and Humber and North West regions who meet the eligibility criteria.
+This course is free for professionals in Yorkshire and Humber and North West regions who meet eligibility criteria.
+Please note - if you meet criteria but your organisation is not a part of IAPT service, you will need to fund an IPT training yourself or look for funding from your organsiation.

-Please note: Deadline for applications to be confirmed.
+Please note: Deadline for applications is Fri 3rd Nov 2017

 About the Training